 Take pride in your appearance.

-You may be wondering what to wear to a job interview – wear a suit (unless you were instructed otherwise).
-Iron your clothes and make sure they are free of pet hair.
+You may be wondering what to wear to a job interview.
+Whether you’re wearing a suit or button-down shirt, be sure to iron your clothes and make sure they are free of pet hair.
 Get a haircut if needed and make sure your nails are clean.
-Dress to fit in with the culture of a company – if it’s a fashion company, you can add more accessories; if it’s a bank, you might want to stick to conservative colors such as black, blue or gray.
-Make sure you are dressing for success – First impressions are everything, especially if you are interviewing for a customer facing role.
+Dress to fit in with the culture of a company – if it’s a fashion company, you can add more accessories; if it’s a bank, you might want to stick to conservative colors such as black, blue, or gray.
+First impressions are everything, especially if you are interviewing for a customer-facing role.

 Admit a real weakness.

-As a hiring manager, I don’t want to hear that you are a perfectionist or that you work too many hours.
-That is a strength – if I could have a whole team of workaholic perfectionists, I would be in my glory.
+Most hiring managers don’t want to hear that you are a perfectionist or that you work too many hours.
 Admit a technical weakness or true personal weakness that you are working to improve that is not critical to the job description.

 Don’t cut yourself short in terms of salary